 Through 2011 the Village was funding sewer extension projects in the northeast portion of the community to provide new service options for residents that were previously served by individual septic systems.
-Some gaps remain but the demand from the neighborhood does not support further investment in sewer extensions at this time.
+Some gaps remain and demand from a neighborhood supporting further investment would prompt additional sewer extensions, similar to this year's inclusion of Juniper water and sewer extension.